 - Vocational trainings in beekeeping, pharmacy, hair dressing, and accounting were provided to youth so they could earn income and help support their families.

 - To improve education and health services in their communities, leaders and youth were trained on Citizen Voice and Action (CVA).
-CVA is a World Vision program that educates citizens about their rights and equips them with a simple set of tools designed to empower them to protect and enforce those rights.
+CVA is our program that educates citizens about their rights and equips them with a simple set of tools designed to empower them to protect and enforce those rights.

 Healthy Children and Families